c6rg0/Old-arch-linux-dotfiles/README.md

+# NOTE: THIS REPO IS NO LONGER MAINTAINED

 Dotfiles - configuration files which are traditionally stored in files/folders whose filename starts with a dot (.config) - from the arch wiki.

 The original waybar config is made by Anik200 - https://github.com/Anik200/dotfiles/tree/super-waybar.